A Precise Sales Process: The Key to Successful Sales Management

 Here are the basic steps to creating a precise sales process.

 1. Define “Sales Process”

 A sales process is a precise series of steps that take a sale from lead through to the close.
-This definition might appear too obvious, but if everyone involved in sales process creation doesn’t understand and agree upon its definition, there will likely be trouble further on.
+This definition might appear too obvious, but if everyone involved in sales process creation doesn’t understand and agree with its definition, there will likely be trouble further on.

 2. Sketch Out the Basic Sales Process

 First, have someone interview your proven reps.
 Discover the common steps they take with a sale.
 You’ll find that there are common actions your successful salespeople always take.
-From these, you can begin to outline your basic sales process.
+From there, you can begin to outline your basic sales process.